l145dev/chess-ai/data/process_data/README.md

 This is a high-performance C# tool designed to filter massive PGN datasets (100GB+) in minutes.
 It strips out low-quality games (Bullet, low Elo) to prepare data for NNUE engine training.

+> [!NOTE]
+> This tool does not support multiple PGN files processing at once.

 ## Prerequisites

 - .NET SDK